Ernestoflores27/Garden_Defender/README.md

 ## Features

-- Detect unwanted guests

-    OpenCV and a deep learning algorithm “YOLO” was used for object detection.
+- Detect unwanted guests: OpenCV and a deep learning algorithm “YOLO” was used for object detection.

-- Aim and shoot

-    When an unwanted guest is detected will aim and shoot
+- Aim and shoot: When an unwanted guest is detected will aim and shoot

-- Garden surveillance - large field of view

-    Robot will continuously move web cam left and right to maximise the field of view when an unwanted guest not detected.
+- Garden surveillance - large field of view: Robot will continuously move web cam left and right to maximise the field of view when an unwanted guest not detected.

 Please, watch our video: